-The Latécoère 631 six-engined flying boat- Biscarosse
+French flying boats of WWII - the Latécoère 631 six-engined flying boat- Biscarosse

 ..
 The Latécoère 631 was a large six-engined flying boat conceived in France during the years leading up to WWII.
 The first machine constructed was confiscated by the Germans and transferred to Lake Constance.
 According to some sources it was destroyed here on 17 April 1944 by Mosquitos, wearing German codes 63+11 (along with SE-200, 2D+UT as reported in Aérojournal issue No. 4, Jan '99, 'Dans le service de l'ennemi')....rare Ebay.de image below